 That’s why we’ve made sure to include something for everyone.
 That way, it doesn’t matter if you’re a seasoned network administrator looking for the most powerful app available or a casual user who just wants to eliminate WiFi-related issues — you’ll be able to find just the right solution for you in this article.

-In Discover mode every detail about surrounding Wi-Fi networks is meticulously collected and presented as an interactive table: channel, security, signal level performance, etc. In Survey mode you can draw a map, scale it, measure WiFi signal, and then create beautiful WiFi heatmaps with a licensed desktop NetSpot app.
+In Inspector mode every detail about surrounding Wi-Fi networks is meticulously collected and presented as an interactive table: channel, security, signal level performance, etc. In Survey mode you can upload a map of the surveyed space, scale it, measure WiFi signal, and then create beautiful WiFi heatmaps on your Android device or in a licensed copy of NetSpot for desktop.

 Wifi Analyzer is one of the original WiFi analyzer apps for Android, and it’s still one of the best options out there.
 If there’s one word that best characterizes this app its simplicity.
 Wifi Analyzer won’t overwhelm you with an abundance of options and features, and that’s a good thing.